jeffTheItGuy/chainmesh/docs/operators/security.md

 - Minimum 32 characters, random generation
 - Stored in secret manager, never in git
 - Admin API refuses to start if unset
+- Failed attempts are recorded in the `audit_logs` table with IP and User-Agent

 ### Tenant Authentication